 - With a CD/DVD player: DVDs burned in this manner can be played on both computers and DVD players.
 But you cannot delete or edit files after burning.
 (Mastered)

-Step 3.
-Burn the Video into a Blank Disk
+3. Burn the video into a blank disk.

 It will take a while to format the drive.
 When the formatting is finished, open the disc in File Explorer.
-Find the DVD video just exported from VideoProc.
-Drag the file into the disc root location and it will be burned into the disk automatically.
+Find the DVD video just exported from VideoProc Converter AI.
+Drag the file into the disc root location, and it will be burned into the disk automatically.

 Note: A DVD has only either 4.7 GB or 8.5 GB to use.
-If you wish to store tons of movies, copy DVDs to a hard drive with VideoProc.
+If you wish to store tons of movies, copy DVDs to a hard drive with VideoProc Converter AI.
 Typically, a commonly used 2TB drive could hold 415 DVD films (4.7GB per one).

 Windows Media Player is launched to play videos, audio files, and images on Windows 7, 8.1, 10.
 It removed the DVD playback utility on Windows 10, but fortunately, keeps the free DVD burning feature.
-After converting the DVD to a digital format with VideoProc, you can use WMP to copy it to another disc.
+After converting the DVD to a digital format with VideoProc Converter AI, you can use WMP to copy it to another disc.
 Here's how.

-Step 3.
-Browse the library to find the DVD video just cloned by VideoProc.
+3. Browse the library to find the DVD video just cloned by VideoProc Converter AI.
 Drag and drop the video file or multiple files into "Burn list" on the right side.

 You can change the file order by dragging and dropping a file up and down in the list, and remove one by right-clicking on it and selecting "Remove from list".